US in Store & in Home Tech Support Coming via Techvedic Technologies PVT LTD Delhi

-London, UK -- (SBWIRE) -- 05/10/2013 -- The successful on-demand technical support provider, Techvedic Technologies Private Limited Delhi, has announced the February 01, 3013 launch into the US market of its popular In Store and In Home services.
+New Delhi, India -- (SBWIRE) -- 05/29/2013 -- The successful on-demand technical support provider, Techvedic Technologies Private Limited Delhi, has announced the February 01, 3013 launch into the US market of its popular In Store and In Home services.

 At present, In Store services are only available in Reno, Nevada.
 However, Techvedic Technologies PVT LTD has plans to eventually cover all important regions within the country in order to provide better service to their customers.
 Those with technology knowledge who might be interested in available jobs at this Techvedic Technologies Private Limited address or others that will eventually be established can find more info at www.techvedic.com or by contacting them through Techvedic Technologies LinkedIn.